Leonard-B212/llm-bjj-wiki/README.md

 * **OpenAI API (gpt-4.1-mini)** — note generation, note classification, and question answering
 * **Hybrid Retrieval** — combines semantic search with exact/normalized title matching, so short or sparsely-written notes are still found reliably even if their embedding is weak

+### Obsidian as the Frontend

+This project is designed to work together with [Obsidian](https://obsidian.md/), which acts as the visual frontend for the knowledge base.

+The BJJ LLM Wiki manages and interacts with the Markdown data by creating and updating notes, searching the knowledge base, and answering questions through RAG.

+Obsidian provides the visual layer for browsing and manually editing notes, following `[[Wiki-Links]]`, and exploring relationships between techniques using features such as the Graph View.

+Obsidian must be installed separately and is not included with this project.

+The Markdown files remain the source of truth, so the vault can still be viewed and edited directly in Obsidian without running the LLM application.

 ---

 ## Project Structure